 Related: Keeping Cremated Remains at Home

-Eterneva offers the service of having a lock of hair, or some of the cremated remains of a loved one turned into a certified diamond.
+Eterneva offers the service of having a lock of hair, or some of the cremated remains of a loved one turned into certified memorial diamonds.

 They offer several different colors, carat sizes, and gem cuts, which you can put on display or set into a piece of jewelry.
 Find out more here.